fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 2. `#warnon` shall have warning numbers as arguments in the same way as `#nowarn` (including non-string arguments (RFC-1147)).

+   > *Note:* Legacy oddities such as warning numbers in triple-quoted strings shall continue to be valid, for compatibility reasons.
+However, "multiline #nowarn" (with indented warning numbers in the following lines) is considered a bug and will not be supported any more, because it is against the spec and totally against the idea of pragmas.
+Tools must be able to easily interpret pragmas.

 3. In the following, we use the term NOWARN for a `#nowarn` directive for a certain warning number.
 Similarly, we use WARNON for a `#warnon` with the same warning number.

    - NOWARN and WARNON shall disable/enable the warning until eof or a corresponding WARNON / NOWARN